galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 # Introduction

-Discovered over 40 years ago, alternative splicing formed a large part of the puzzle explaining how proteomic complexity can be achieved with a limited set of genes  ({% cite Alt1980 %}).
+Discovered over 40 years ago, alternative splicing (AS) formed a large part of the puzzle explaining how proteomic complexity can be achieved with a limited set of genes  ({% cite Alt1980 %}).
 The majority of eukaryote genes have multiple transcriptional isoforms, and recent data indicate that each transcript of protein-coding genes contain 11 exons and produce 5.4 mRNAs on average ({% cite Piovesan2016 %}).
-In humans,  approximately 95% of multi-exon genes show evidence of alternative splicing (AS) and approximately 60% of genes have at least one alternative transcription start site, some of which exert antagonistic functions ({% cite Carninci2006 %}, {% cite Miura2012 %}).
+In humans,  approximately 95% of multi-exon genes show evidence of AS and approximately 60% of genes have at least one alternative transcription start site, some of which exert antagonistic functions ({% cite Carninci2006 %}, {% cite Miura2012 %}).

 AS regulation is essential for providing cells and tissues their specific features, and for their response to environmental changes ({% cite Wang2008 %}, {% cite Kalsotra2011 %}), and its disruption has been demonstrated to be able to contribute to virtually every aspect of cancer progression ({% cite Namba2021 %}, {% cite Bonnal2020 %}) (fig. 1).

 ![Figure 01.
 Examples of cancer splicing dysregulation on cancer hallmarks](../../images/differential_isoform/differential_cancer.png "Effect of alternative splicing dysregulation on cancer progression.
 The diagram depicts various cancer hallmarks.")

 Alterations in gene splicing has been demonstrated to have significant impact on cancer development and progression.
 For instance, the unannotated isoform of TNS3 was found to be a novel driver of breast cancer ({% cite Namba2021 %}).
 These alterations can lead to the activation of oncogenes (OCGs) or the inactivation of tumor suppressor genes (TSGs), which can promote or suppress tumorigenesis, respectively ({% cite Bashyam2019 %}).
 However, the strict classification of cancer genes as either OCGs or TSGs may be an oversimplification, as some genes can exhibit a dual role in cancer development, often impacting the same facet of tumorigenesis ({% cite Bashyam2019 %}).
+One of the mechanism that has been proposed to partially explain this apparently contradictory effect is the differential usage of isoforms, often referred to as isoform switching (IS).
+IS has been demonstrated to have a substantial biological impact in a diverse range of biological contexts, caused by functional diversity potential of the different isoforms ({% cite VittingSeerup2017 %}).

-Differential usage of isoforms in different conditions, often referred to as isoform switching (IS), can have substantial biological impact, caused by the difference in the functional potential of the two isoforms ({% cite VittingSeerup2017 %}).
 In this tutorial, we aim to perform a genome-wide analysis of the IS phaenomena in cancer, which offers improved resolution over gene expression, with the objective of identifying genes of potential clinical relevance and gene regulatory networks on a genome-scale.

 > <agenda-title></agenda-title>
 >